I share my life with Savey and Lovey, who I saved from the streets of Colombia, and my husband Jan.

 — Jess Silverman, Hoby Dogy Client

 “Asha working with you is a dream for me.
 The dogs are wonderful, and I'm grateful for the relationships I have with them and you.
 You're an awesome leader.
-Thank you for all your advice and guidance.
-They've made me a better person.
+Thank you for all your guidance.
+You've made me a better person."

 — Charlie Baron, Hoby Dogy Team